ArazAslanian/Life-Enhancer/README.md

 # Life-Enhancer

-note: you have to open images in new tab to see full size
+note: you have to open images in a new tab to see full size

 During the semester, I have been learning a lot about user-experience, IoT devices, and how they claim to be making our lives easier.